 Prospective employees were given a sheet of paper to fill out contact information and identify any particular wine interests.
 Shaina circled the box indicating ‘assistant winemaker’ perhaps confusing the job title of an assistant winemaker with that of her previous job as an administrative assistant.
 The cellar master at Domain Chandon at that time, David Junod saw her form and began quizzing her on her level of education, work experience as assistant winemaker etc – by this time Shaina realized her mistake and changed her request to that of a harvest intern.
 But David soon hired her; her first job in the Napa Valley was a Weigh-Master during harvest, keeping track of the tonnage and other measurements relating to grapes coming into the winery.
 But there was downtime at this job and she quickly got to know the cellar team and soon was helping with various winery work orders.

-She later graduated from the University of California at Davis with a degree in Viticulture and Enology; over the years she has worked at Clos Pegase and Flora Springs and currently is the associate winemaker at HUNNICUTT Winery in St. Helena.
+She later graduated from the University of California at Davis with a degree in Viticulture and Enology; over the years she has worked at Clos Pegase and Flora Springs and for several years was the associate winemaker at HUNNICUTT Winery in St. Helena where the early vintages of Gaderian wines were produced.
 This is a premium custom crush winery – allowing other wineries to ‘rent’ space within their cave to make their own wines.
-Different somewhat then certain other wineries that rent out space, HUNNICUTT allows the winemakers for the individual brands to closely oversee each of their own brands.
-Walking through the cave is like being in a candy shop for premium Napa Valley boutique producers – with wine from some of Napa’s finest under the radar producers crafted here.
+Different somewhat than certain other wineries that rent out space, HUNNICUTT allows the winemakers for the individual brands to closely oversee each of their own brands.
+Walking through the cave is like being in a candy shop for premium Napa Valley boutique producers, with wine from some of Napa’s finest under the radar producers crafted here.

 Natalie grew up just south of the Napa Valley; she is actively involved in helping with all aspects of this tiny business including during harvest providing assistance in the cellar.
 In addition to her swimming accomplishments, she also loves food and cooking and has been a judge on Iron Chef America and also competed in a version of Chopped.
 And in 2019 she wrote a cookbook called, Cook To Thrive containing a number of mouth watering recipes including several related to her Filipino heritage.